-SDGs 2023 actions Objectives 3 CLIMATE Strategy for combating climate change (see page 246) Financed emissions: in February 2022 the intermediate reduction targets for 2030, aligned with Net-Zero, were published for the Oilk Gas, Power Generation, Automotive and coal mining sectors, covering over 60% of the financed emissions of the non-financial companies' portfolio in the sectors identified by the NZBA.
-In 2023 the target setting activities for new sectors continued, as did the processing of data and documentation to be presented by March 2024 for SBT validation.
-In October 2022, Eurizon Capital SGR, Fideuram Asset Management Teland and the Intess Sanpaolo Vita Insurance Group published their first interim targets.
-In May 2023, Intess Janpaolo Vita Insurance Group presented its annual report on its progress at NZAOA.
-In September 2023, Eurizon Capital SGR, Fideuram Asset Management SGR and Fideuram Asset Management Ireland completed the first annual report on their Net Zero progress via the PRI platform.
-The Group has drafted the transition plan, respecting the requirements of the NZBA and following the indications of GFANZ (Glasgow Financial Aliance for Net Zero); the transition plan and the monitoring of the 2030 sectorial targets are available in the 2023 Climate Report.
-"Think Forestry", the project for reforestation and the preservation of natural capital, was launched to promote environmental sustainability and the transition plans (see page 249) Results achieved in 2023 regarding the Own Emissions Plan: against the 2030 larget of a 53% reduction in total emissions linked to Scope1 + Scope2 Market-Based nergy consumption (with 2019 braseline), a 28% reduction was recorded; renewable electricity purchases came to around 90% of total electricity purchases, with a goal of achieving 100% by the end of 2030.
-In addition, compared with 2022, total Scope1 + Scope2 Market-Based greenhouse gas emissions fielb 99%.
-Carbon neutrality of own emission by 2030(6).
-Net Zero by 2050 with regard the both its own emissions and thoss relating to the loan and investmer portfolios, asset managemer and the insurance business with participation in the Net-Zern Banking Alliance (NZBA), the Net Zero Asset Managers Initiativi (NZAMI), the Net-Zero Asset Owner Alliance (NZAOA) and the Net-Zern Insurance Alliance (NZIA).
-Planting and preservation of 100 million trees through the joir action of the Bank and corporate customers.
-New lending in relation to the area of application of Mission 2(7) of the National Recovery and Resilience Plan: ~76 billion euro of loans over the 2021-2026 time horizon 12 billion euro of new Green loan to individuals in the 2022-2025 New Own Emissions Plan to reduce direct emissions 100% of electricity purchases from renewable sources; a reduction of at least 53% if Scope 1 and 2 Market-Base emissions compared with 2019 Remaining emissions at 2030 wibe offset with specific projects.
+Strategy for combating climate change (see page 246)

+- Financed emissions: in February 2022 the intermediate reduction targets for 2030, aligned with Net-Zero, were published for the Oil&Gas, Power Generation, Automotive and coal mining sectors, covering over 60% of the financed emissions of the non-financial companies' portfolio in the sectors identified by the NZBA - In 2023 the target setting activities for new sectors continued, as did the processing of data and documentation to be presented by March 2024 for SBTi validation. - In October 2022, Eurizon Capital SGR, Fideuram Asset Management SGR, Fideuram Asset Management Ireland and the Intesa Sanpaolo Vita Insurance Group published their first interim targets.
+In May 2023, Intesa Sanpaolo Vita Insurance Group presented its annual report on its progress at NZAOA.
+In September 2023, Eurizon Capital SGR, Fideuram Asset Management SGR and Fideuram Asset Management Ireland completed the first annual report on their Net Zero progress via the PRI platform - The Group has drafted the transition plan, respecting the requirements of the NZBA and following the indications of GFANZ (Glasgow Financial Alliance for Net Zero); the transition plan and the monitoring of the 2030 sectorial targets are available in the 2023 Climate Report. - "Think Forestry", the project for reforestation and the preservation of natural capital, was launched to promote environmental sustainability and the transition towards a net zero economy.